-- Recruit for the program contact students, conduct information sessions, attend the fall study abroad fair, etc. - Review applications via SAO's on-line Studio Abroad application system (SAO will walk you through the steps of using the system). - Conduct interviews with students or discuss with SAO, if necessary. - Make admission decisions (students can be automatically notified via Studio Abroad). - If a program must be cancelled, notify students in writing (email) before the program is officially cancelled in Banner and Studio Abroad. - Submit necessary forms to the Chair and Dean, - Have students attend a SAO pre-departure orientation. - Advise students and provide input on travel information, such as passports, flights, itinerary, budget, etc. - Participate in SAO's Faculty Leader Abroad Orientation. - Ensure the submission of all mandatory documents by students through Studio Abroad, or collect any necessary paper version and submit to the SAO. - Ensure all students have registered for the course(s) offered on the program through Banner. - Submit all the appropriate paperwork to HR and Student Employment.
+- Recruit for the program contact students, conduct information sessions, attend the fall study abroad fair, etc. - Review applications via SAO's on-line Studio Abroad application system (SAO will walk you through the steps of using the system). - Conduct interviews with students or discuss with SAO, if necessary. - Make admission decisions (students can be automatically notified via Studio Abroad). - If a program must be cancelled, notify students in writing (email) before the program is officially cancelled in Banner and Studio Abroad. - Have students attend a SAO pre-departure orientation. - Participate in SAO's STLA Orientation. - Ensure all students have registered for the course(s) offered on the program through Banner.